Pork Tenderloin with Mustard Sauce

 - 2 tablespoons reduced-fat sour cream

 Heat oil in a large skillet over high heat.
 Season pork with salt and pepper; transfer to skillet and cook, turning, until browned all over, 5 to 10 minutes.
 Reduce heat to medium-low and cover skillet; cook pork, turning occasionally, until an instant-read thermometer registers 150 degrees.
 20 to 25 minutes.
-Remove pork from skillet, wrap in aluminum foil, and let rest 10 minutes (reserve skillet with juices).
+Transfer pork to a plate, cover with aluminum foil, and let rest 10 minutes (reserve skillet with juices).

 Slice pork thinly and serve with pan sauce.